YSale/ysale.github.io/_news/announcement_2 2.md

 related_posts: false
 ---

-Presented our poster at UAI! :es: :sparkles:
+We presented our poster at UAI 2024 in Barcelona.
+The engaging discussions were truly inspiring. :es: